samsarahq/samsara-sdks/python-sdk-v0/docs/RoutesApi.md

 # create an instance of the API class
 api_instance = swagger_client.RoutesApi()
-end_time = 789 # int | Time in unix milliseconds that represents the oldest routes to return.
-Used in combination with duration.
+end_time = 789 # int | Time in unix milliseconds that represents the end time of the requested time interval.
+See above for a description of how routes are returned.
 Defaults to now. (optional) duration = 789 # int | Time in milliseconds that represents the duration before end_time to query.
 Defaults to 24 hours. (optional)

 try: